SarahFrench/silly-pages/README.md

 All pages require a bit of editing, to remove use of Rails etc. However some pages needed more editing because they previously saved data to a backend database.
 Below are some details about those changes.

+### can-can

+Fixed CSS error that means cymbals weren't hidden and then shown at the correct time.

 ### fart-game

 Previously users could compete to be in a top-5 leaderboard for the game.
 Without a backend in GitHub Pages that feature is no longer possible.